mia-platform/documentation/docs/fast_data/configuration/single_view_creator/low_code.md

 }
 ```

-The `"special"` field is not part of the single document we want to find, but it is used elsewhere in the single view creation.
+The `"special"` field is not part of the single document we want to find, but it is used elsewhere in the Single View creation.
 To avoid having queries that do not find any element, we can map the identifier like that:

 ```json
 ...